elan-ev/opencast_mariadb/README.md

 ## Role Variables

-You have to specify passwords for the opencast user that accesses the database (`database_password`) and the database root user (`database_root_password`).
+You have to specify a password for the opencast user that accesses the database (`database_password`).
-Note that once you set the password for the root user, you can _not_ change it again with this role.

 Further config options are optional.
+For example, you can optionally specify a password of the database root user (`database_root_password`) in case you provision to an already installed MariaDB instance where a database root user password has already been set and unix_socket authentication has been deactivated.
 Have a look at the [defaults](defaults/main.yml) to see all variables.

 ## Example Playbook